FVS 31st Annual Scientific Sessions Recap

 Best Resident Abstract & Oral Presentation

 University of Miami, Department of Surgery

-Dr. Howard Katzman, awarded Dr. Parikh for her presentation Novel Gene Therapy Facilitates Critical Limb Ischemia Reperfusion in Mouse Hindlimb Gangrene Model.
+Dr. Jack Zeltzer, awarded Dr. Parikh for her presentation E-Selectin/AAV Gene Therapy Promotes Wound Healing in a Critical Limb Ischemia Mouse Model.

 Dr. "JJ" Karmacharya Award

 Best Resident Abstract & Oral Presentation in Aortic Aneurysmal